 We may distribute taxable distributions that are payable in part in our stock.
 In accordance with certain applicable Treasury regulations and other related administrative pronouncements issued by the Internal Revenue Service, or the IRS, a RIC may be eligible to treat a distribution of its own stock as fulfilling its RIC distribution requirements if each stockholder is permitted to elect to receive his or her entire distribution in either cash or stock of the RIC, subject to the satisfaction of certain guidelines.
 If too many stockholders elect to receive cash (which generally may not be less than 20% of the value of the overall distribution), each stockholder electing to receive cash must receive a pro rata amount of cash (with the balance of the distribution paid in stock).
-If these and certain other requirements are met, for U.S. federal income tax purposes, the amount of the distribution paid in stock generally will be equal to the amount of cash that could have been received instead of stock.
-Taxable stockholders receiving such distributions will be required to include the full amount of the distribution as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain dividend) to the extent of their share of our current and accumulated earnings and profits for U.S. federal income tax purposes.
+If these and certain other requirements are met, for U.S. federal income tax purposes, the amount of the distributions will be required to include the full amount of the distribution as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain dividend) to the extent of their share of our current and accumulated earnings and profits for U.S. federal income tax purposes.
 As a result, a U.S. stockholder may be subject to tax with respect to such distributions in excess of any cash received.
-If a U.S. stockholder sells the stock it receives as a distribution in order to pay this tax, the sales proceeds may be less than the amount included in income with respect to withhold U.S. tax with respect to such distribution, including in respect of all or a portion of such distribution that is payable in stock.
-In addition, if a significant number of our stockholders determine to sell shares of our stock in order to pay taxes owed on a distribution, such sales may put downward pressure on the trading price of our stock.
+If a U.S. stockholder sells the stock it receives as a distribution in order to pay this tax, the sales proceeds may be less than the amount included in income with respect to the distribution, depending on the market price of our stock at the time of the sale.
+Furthermore, with respect to non-U.S. stockholders, we may be required to withhold U.S. tax with respect to such distribution that is payable in stock.
+In addition, if a significant number of our stockholders determine to sell shares of our stock in order to pay taxes owed on a distribution that is payable in stock.
+In addition, if a significant number of our stockholders determine to sell shares of our stock in order to pay taxes owed on a with entry into a reverse repurchase agreement, we would effectively pledge our assets as collateral to secure a short-term loan.
+Generally, the other party to the agreement would make a loan to us in an amount equal to a percentage of the fair value of the collateral we have pledged.
+At the maturity of the reverse repurchase agreement, we will be required to repay the loan and then receive back our collateral.
+While used as collateral, the assets continue to pay principal and interest which are for the benefit of us.